nathan-wick/sous-chef/README.md

 - `PLATFORM_URL`: The URL to your git hosting platform (GitHub/GitLab).
 - `DOMAIN_NAME`: Your payload URL's domain name from [step 2](#step-2-get-the-payload-url), for example, `development-assistant.yourdomain.com`
 - `LLM_MODEL`: The LLM model used.
-  - If you're self-hosting your LLM, any model in [Ollama's library](https://ollama.com/library) will work, but `codellama:34b` or better is recommended.
+  - If you're self-hosting your LLM, any model in [Ollama's library](https://ollama.com/library) will work.
   - If you're using an API-based LLM, any model in [Gemini's library](https://ai.google.dev/gemini-api/docs/models) will work.
 - `LLM_TEMPERATURE`: The creativity or variability of responses.
 Lower values (`0.2`–`0.4`) make responses more focused and deterministic.
 Higher values (`0.6`–`0.8`) make them more exploratory.
 - `LLM_TIMEOUT`: Maximum number of seconds to wait for a response.